solaranamnesis/randolph-kirkpatrick/nummulosphere/part-3-full-text-english.md

 Dr. Walcott thinks the entire series of Algonkian limestones of western America may be fresh-water deposits laid down in epi-continental basins wholly or sometimes partly cut off from the ocean.
 It will be possible in some measure to test this theory.
 If, like common chalk, the rocks are nummulitic, they will be marine.

-The calcareous masses of supposed Algonkian algae so closely resembling the fresh-water "Lake Balls " of the present day as described by Dr. Walcott, bear some resemblance also to Fulwell-quarry concretions.
+The calcareous masses of supposed Algonkian algae so closely resembling the fresh-water "Lake Balls" of the present day as described by Dr. Walcott, bear some resemblance also to Fulwell-quarry concretions.

 Note F. _On Geological Succession_ (p.
 2).